iainplimmer/ColumnSort/README.md

 We can create a config object that we pass to the component, which will show two items per page, with the paging control, a default ordering of the 'name' column.
-Which is great; we can also 'type' our data and choose a different
+We can also 'type' our data and choose a different way to display the data.

 ** NOTE: If you add items to this data object, they automatically appear on the grid in the current sort order position, and the paging is updated now! **